sebnitu/vrembem/docs/_packages/base.md

 ## gap-[key]

-This module adds gap spacing between an element's children.
+The gap module adds both horizontal and vertical spacing between an element's children.
 It also adds negative top and left margins to the element it's applied to which may require an anonymous `<div>` if margins are needed.
 Gap keys and their values are generated from the [`$gap-map`](#gap-map) variable map.

 - `gap`
 - `gap-[key]`